 The terms “folic acid” and “folate” are often used interchangeably to describe Vitamin B9.
 The truth, however is that they are not the same.
 Folic acid, is actually a synthetic form of Vitamin B9, which is not found in nature, nor is it naturally found in the human body.
 In order for folic acid to be metabolized, it must undergo metabolism via the enzymes FOLR2 and DHFR, primarily in the liver.
 However, natural folates found in whole foods appear to be metabolized via the intestinal mucosa.

-Wright, et al have discussed the specific metabolism of folic acid and proposed that there may be associated risks (1).
-Rogers, et al and Wright et al discuss that folic acid is an oxidized form of B9, and in order to become biologically active, the nutrient must be reduced via the DHFR (di-hydrofolate reductase) enzyme in the liver (1, 2).
+A study discussed the specific metabolism of folic acid and proposed that there may be associated risks (1).
+Two separate studies found that folic acid is an oxidized form of B9, and in order to become biologically active, the nutrient must be reduced via the DHFR (di-hydrofolate reductase) enzyme in the liver (1, 2).
 The major problem here is that the liver and other human tissues lack significant amounts of DHFR enzymes to metabolize folic acid (3).

 As a result of the fortification of refined flour products with synthetic folic acid, plasma and red blood cell levels doubled the predicted target saturation of folic acid in these blood markers.
-The implication here is that synthetic, oxidized folic acid is poorly metabolized, and has a high propensity towards accumulating in the body in a non-metabolized state.
+Synthetic, oxidized folic acid is poorly metabolized, and has a high propensity towards accumulating in the body in a non-metabolized state.
 Other studies have found a correlation between high levels of un-metabolized folic acid as well, following the consumption of folic acid fortified foods or folic acid supplements (5).
 Further studies on folic acid-fortified bread consumption have found elevated levels of non-metabolized folic acid following consumption of a single slice of bread (6).

 What Are The Possible Implications of Un-Metabolized Folic Acid?